 Students who attend the Marchutz semester program take at least 9 credits of core art classes taught at The Marchutz School of Fine Arts, plus one French language course and one Art History elective of their choosing, taught at The School of Humanities and Social Sciences.
 Marchutz summer students take 2, 3-credit art courses and a French language "survival course," which is not for credit.

 Excursions are an integral part of the Marchutz program.
 Students visit small towns and villages of Provence, which in the past have included St. Remy, Arles, Luberon Valley villages of Bonnieux and Lacoste.
 In addition, the Marchutz program often takes students on a longer painting trip.
-Students have enjoyed such destinations as Paris, Giverny, and Venice.
+Past students have enjoyed such destinations as Paris, Giverny, and Venice.

 The French Honors Program at The School of Humanities and Social Sciences